-After Dark Club, 112 London Street Reading - FWD to Rebecca Moon by RS
+After Dark Club, 112 London Street Reading - FWD to Rebecca Moon by

 This is an EXTERNAL EMAIL.
 STOP.
 THINK before you CLICK links or OPEN attachments.
-Good morning
+Good morning in apartment block at the back entrance of the Club.

 I am writing to you in connection with the After Dark Club on London Street Reading.